Why I love Linux and why I can't switch to it

 With Linux, you truly have a choice in how your computer functions.
 Don't like the way your desktop works?
 Just switch to a different desktop environment!
 Don't like one distrobution, just change to another!
 My favorite and reccomended distro + desktop environment has to be Fedora KDE.
 Fedora is an amazing distrobution that has a nice balance of stability and cutting edge features.
 KDE Plasma is my favorite desktop environment.
 It's pretty, it's responive, and extremely customizable!

 On Linux, there is a dedicated focus on free and open source software.
 This means software that is not only free to download, but also free to look at and change the code of!
-How cool is that!
 I love the FOSS community, and can't wait to see what the future holds for it.

 Unlike Windows, there is no bloat on Linux.
 There is no unnecessary lag, and the whole system feels responsive and snappy.
 The file app launches virtually instantly, where as on windows it takes a few seconds to load.
 Browsing through busy directories is not a problem at all for Linux, where Windows would chug.
 Both on my desktop and laptop (both moderately powerful systems), even the simplest actions like right-clicking on the desktop takes an entire second.
 On Linux, it's not a problem.
 I know these are such mild inconvenionces, but it's nice to know that my system isn't being bogged down by a slow operating system.